iamkareemabdelfattah/iamkareemabdelfattah/README.md

 ## About Me

-I am a front-end developer skilled in React, Redux, and Bootstrap, with experience in building platforms for marketplaces and digital products.
+I am a front-end developer skilled in React, Redux, and Bootstrap .

 ## Skills